pedrokappaa/openc3-cosmos-gs/README.md

 # OpenC3 COSMOS Ground Station

 OpenC3 COSMOS is a cloud native, containerized, microservice oriented command and control system, enabling an all-in-one management platform, especially for space missions.
+This repository will host the files and documentation required to build a custom ground station for a satellite mission.

 A few concepts are required to understand COSMOS.
 These are detailed below, following the [official documentation](https://docs.openc3.com/docs/configuration):